ekgibbons/noddi_undersampling/README.md

 python [whatever_figure_you_want]_fig.py
 ```

 This should spit out the figure window pane through x11 and also save it in the `results` folder (relative to the base).
+You will need to make the `results` folder first, however.